teiResa/teiResa/README.md

 I started in October, it's now the 19th of December, but I am still drawing daily.
 I plan to finish this sketchbook by Lunar New Years or Valentines day.
 Maybe by a month after opening it.

 2024-07-06 Health tests results hyperfocus day.
 Taking a rest and i'll work in a bit.
 Just committing to beat midnight.
 I did review earlier, so it's okay.

+2024-07-07 Still feeling out of it today, but tonight I am trying to figure out what is going on with the font awesome urls.
+This is a safety commit because my brain is really struggling to think today.
 -->